 Connecting your brand's promise to your patient's experience will help develop more than just retained customer but you'll build an ongoing bond with your patients that will encourage them to always choose you over the competition.

-4. You Barely Ever Get Patient Referrals
+4. You Hardly Get Patient Referrals

 Most patients choose medical practices or physicians based on referrals from family or friends.
 This is known as word of mouth marketing, and as human beings we tend to be more confident in our choices after we've received confirmation from others.